brendan-rius/darkmall/README.md

 ![Example logos](logos.png?raw=true "Example logos")

 Here is a non-comprehensive proof-of-concept of what a **decentralized market** running on the Ethereum blockchain could look like.

+In other words, this could be a Silk Road like market that could not be taken down by authorities, it does not have moderators or administrators, could have a revolutionizing UX (no login/signup, no TOR) and no possibility of exit-scam.

 This is for educational purpose only and is purposedly incomplete.

 ## About the market